brotatotes/bht-automation/bht gen 1/Matthew/Chapter 21/Matthew 21 23 bht.md

 3. "Should he say that God gave him the authority to do these things, they would charge him with enthusiasm and blasphemy, urging, that it was wickedness and presumption for any man to pretend to be sent immediately from God."

 ### John Wesley:
-1. "The chief priests came...to give the more weight to what they said, and if need were, to bear a united testimony against him."
+1. "The chief priests came...and the elders of the people...to give more weight to what they said, and if need were, to bear a united testimony against him."
-2. "These, with the chief priests, seem purposely to have appeared in a considerable company."
+2. "They supposed he had no authority to teach, being neither priest, nor Levite, nor scribe."
-3. "By what authority dost thou these things...Publicly teach the people!
+3. "By what authority dost thou these things...publicly teach the people!
 And drive out those who had our commission to traffic in the outer court?"

 ## Generation Details